opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 ### Is this right for you?

 It depends.
 Fine for a 'modest' size.
-Use a real proxy for larger scale apps, use different servers with database replication
+Use a real proxy for larger scale apps, use different servers with database replication.

 ## Closing Keynote: The fabulous World of Emojis and other Unicode symbols (Nicolas Grekas)